-- Large amounts of COVID-19 case data were reported during the month of January (2022), and thus the most recent peak shown above could be artificially inflated. - Despite the notable peak during January, data from February indicates a downward trend in cases per day in Richmond City.
+- Large amounts of COVID-19 case data from the month of January (2022) was processed in February, and thus the most recent peak shown above could be artificially inflated. - Despite the notable peak during January, data from February indicates a downward trend in cases per day in Richmond City, despite a slight uptick during the last week.

 Recent case data by report date suggests a downward trend in cases per day in Henrico County, following the most recent uptick in late January.
+Minor upticks were noted during the last week of February and the first week of March.